PySimpleGUI/PySimpleGUI/readme.md

 ## Text Element | `T == Txt == Text`
 Basic Element.
 It displays text.
 That's it.

-    Text - Display some text in the window.
-Usually this means a single line of text.
-However, the text can also be multiple lines.
-If multi-lined there are no scroll bars.

 ```python
 layout = [
   [sg.Text('This is what a Text Element looks like')],